kdorfmanUMN/polymer_visual/README.md

    addpath('/path/to/polymer_visual/')
 	```

 	where "/path/to/polymer\_visual/" is replaced with the actual path to the Polymer Visual directory (which should end with "/polymer\_visual/").
+This will need to be called before calling any Polymer Visual commands, and will need to be re-called every time you run a new matlab command from the command line.
 2. Add the above command to a file called startup.m in MATLAB's userpath directory (often Documents/MATLAB/).
 This will permanently make polymer\_visual visible to MATLAB from any directory.
 	* Note that this userpath may need to be set manually on remote clusters like MSI, because there is no Documents/MATLAB/ directory created for every user.
 So, users can create a directory in the preferred location and make this directory the userpath by running